oncody/civ-board-game-2010/README.md

 2. Play a unit
 3. Opportunity to use an ability
 4. Battle turn ends After a player plays his last unit, he does not take any more battle turns.
 Can a player win a battle if he has no units in the battle, but he has a high enough military bonus to win?
 A: Yes Can a player use resource abilities from tech cards during his “turn” in combat if he has no units left in his hand?
 A: Yes

+When an army figure moves into a square containing a village marker, an enemy army figure, or an enemy city, a battle takes place.

+Calculating Combat Bonuses
+* +2 for every Barracks the player has built
+* +4 for every Academy the player has built
+* +4 for every Great General the player has on the map
+* +6 if defending a non-capital city
+* +12 if defending a capital city
+* +4 if defending a walled capital or non-capital city (stacks with either of the two other city bonuses).

 ### Post-combat

+After both players have played all of their battle forces, the battle is over.
+First, all wounds are removed from the surviving units in the battle.
+Then, each player tallies up the strength of all of their surviving units, adding in the value of the combat bonus card (if they have it).
+The player with the highest total wins the battle, with ties going to the defender.
+Winner’s Figure Losses
+The winner then loses one army figure in the square for every two units of theirs that were killed in the battle.
+A player’s last army figure in the square can never be lost this way

 If the loser had one or more figures in the square: The winner gains 1 loot.
 If the loser was defending one of their non-capital cities: The winner gains 2 loot.
 If the loser was defending their capital city: The winner immediately wins the game with a military victory.

 1 Loot Effects